andrewyazura/twitter-scraper-add-on/README.md

 Alternatively, set `ADDONEXPORTPATH` environment variable to path where you want to export the files to.
 Then use `./wslexport.sh`.

+#### Nodemon

+You can use `nodemon` to automatically execute `wslexport.sh` script on file changes:

+`npx nodemon --watch . --ext js,json,html,css --exec ./wslexport.sh`

 ### Formatting

 Use [**Prettier**](https://prettier.io/) for formatting your code.